-Projects launched without proper consultation or approval from either the Dean’s office or the Keck Medicine web team will be flagged to alert University Communications for appropriate measures and ultimate removal.
+Projects launched without proper consultation or approval from either the dean’s office or the Keck Medicine of USC web team will be flagged to alert University Communications for appropriate measures and ultimate removal.

 New Web Development Projects for the Keck School of Medicine

 If the need arises to have a new program, center or institute added to the Keck School website, a formal request needs to be submitted here.
 Once approved by the dean’s office, the standard template and information architecture will be applied.
 This standardization helps to manage brand standards and overall visitor experience.